JMU-ROBOTICS-VIVA/.github/profile/README.md

 location in the map, and use the ROS2 navigation system to move the robot to that location.

 * **Zeta Rescue - A Final Challenge Project** [[repositories](https://github.com/JMU-ROBOTICS-VIVA/zeta_all)][[writeup](https://w3.cs.jmu.edu/spragunr/CS354_F22/hw/zeta_rescue/zeta.shtml)]
-This project involves conducting a time-limited search to "rescue" indidivuals, each marked with an AR tag and identified using the robot's camera.
+This project involves conducting a time-limited search to "rescue" individuals, each marked with an AR tag and identified using the robot's camera.
 A ROS occupancy map is provided at the time of the competition (but not before, so, essentially it is an unknown space).
 It has been tested with the [Turtlebot-3 Waffle Pi](https://www.robotis.us/turtlebot-3/).
 Many aspects of this project can be enhanced, for example, computer vision methods can be employed to better spot individuals from far away.
-The supporting respositories that contain Zeta in the name are in support of this project.
+The supporting repositories that contain Zeta in the name are in support of this project.

 ### Localization